 Medical samples being transported to testing laboratories must be maintained at an appropriate temperature: ambient, refrigerate, or frozen.

 Specimens must be separated by temperature, and each of these temperature bags must be packaged in a specific manner.
-Mayo Medical Laboratories provides a raspberry-colored shipping box which holds two Styrofoam (Styro) containers inside.
+Mayo Medical Laboratories provides a raspberry-colored shipping box that holds two Styrofoam (Styro) containers inside.
 Styro transportation coolers provided by Mayo Medical Laboratories have corresponding color-coded labels and contain appropriate labeling for dry ice and biohazards.
-One of the Styro containers holds the cool packs needed to keep refrigerate/ambient specimens cool up to 48 hours.
+One of the Styro containers holds the cool packs needed to keep refrigerate/ambient specimens cool for up to 48 hours.

 All specimens must be shipped in a leak-proof container, regardless of transport temperature.
-The color-coded bags also contain material that can absorb the full liquid content of the specimen(s) placed inside.
+The color-coded bags also contain material that can absorb the full liquid content of the specimens placed inside.

 The following pages provide couriers with detailed instructions for packaging specimens for shipping.
 This includes preparing the Styros, packing specimens at the appropriate temperature (refrigerated, ambient, and frozen), completing shipping documents, and shipping specimens.
 In addition, the guide includes information about shipping infectious substances, safety in the laboratory, and cleaning up leaks and spills.

-The following information needs to be filled out completely on the Specimen Control Document we provide for you:
+The following information needs to be filled out completely on the Specimen Control Document that we provide for you:

-Check with your dispatch department for any on-call clients who may have called in requesting a pick up.
+Check with your dispatch department for any on-call clients who may have called in requesting a pickup.
 On-call clients are those clients not on your regular daily route.